 Citation: Gaffney.
 O., B. Crona, A. Dauriach, V. Galaz.
-2018.
-Sleeping Financial Giants - Opportunities in financial leadership for climate stability.
-The Global Economic Dynamics and the Biosphere programme, Future Earth and the Stockholm Resilience Centre.
+2018 The Global Economic Dynamics and the Biosphere programme, Future Earth and the Stockholm Resilience Centre.